saturneric/GpgFrontend-Manual/src/content/docs/overview/faq.md

 encryption algorithms to prevent unauthorized access.
 It supports public and private key encryption methods, ensuring only intended recipients can decrypt and read your messages.

+## Importing and Exporting Keys

+**How do I import or export keys in GpgFrontend?** Use the Key Management section to import or export public/private keys.
+You can also drag-and-drop key files directly into the application's Key ToolBox.

+## File Encryption and Decryption

+**Can I encrypt and decrypt files as well as text?** Yes, GpgFrontend supports both text and file encryption/decryption.
+Use the dedicated file options in the main interface to protect or unlock files.

+## Compatibility With Other OpenPGP Software

+**Can I use keys and encrypted data created in other OpenPGP software?** Yes—as long as your keys and encrypted data are in a format accepted by GnuPG (GPG), they can be used with GpgFrontend.
+GpgFrontend relies on GnuPG for all OpenPGP operations, so compatibility is determined by what GnuPG supports.
+Most keys and data produced by standard-compliant GPG or PGP programs will work seamlessly.

+## Supported Languages

+**Is GpgFrontend available in my language?** GpgFrontend supports multiple languages.
+You can change the display language from the `Settings > General` tab.
+Want to help translate?
+See the [contribution guide](/appendix/translate-interface) on GitHub!

+## Password & PIN Handling

+**How does GpgFrontend handle passphrases or PINs?**

+GpgFrontend does not process or store your GPG key passphrases or smart card PINs.
+All password and PIN entry for GPG keys is securely handled by the GnuPG pinentry component, which operates independently of GpgFrontend.
+GpgFrontend never sees, intercepts, or retains your passphrases or PINs.

+For application-specific encryption features (such as KeyPackage protection), passphrases or PINs are used only in memory for cryptographic operations and immediately cleared afterward.
+Advanced users can enable PIN caching for these features, and adjust security levels for maximum protection.

+**Can lost passwords or keys be recovered?** No, for your security, neither GpgFrontend nor the developer can recover lost passwords or private keys.
+Make sure to back up your private key and remember your passphrase!

+## Using GpgFrontend With Smart Cards

+**Does GpgFrontend support OpenPGP smart cards or tokens?** Yes, GpgFrontend supports smart card operations (such as viewing, key generation, and signing) if your GnuPG installation is configured for smart card support.
+Users can manage their OpenPGP smart cards directly using the SmartCard Controller within GpgFrontend.

+## Privacy Policy

+**What data does GpgFrontend collect?** GpgFrontend does not collect or transmit any personal or usage data.
+All cryptographic operations are performed locally.
+Update checks can be disabled, and no tracking or analytics are built in.

+## Feature Requests

+**How can I request a new feature?** You can suggest new features by opening an issue on GitHub or contacting the maintainer directly.